TECH7Fox/asterisk-hass-integration/README.md

 * Create an AMI manager.
 For FreePBX look at https://github.com/TECH7Fox/Asterisk-integration/wiki/Setup-AMI-in-FreePBX.

-Go to https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX to seehow to setup FreePBX for thiscard.
+Go to https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX to see how to setup FreePBX for this card.

 ## Installation
 Download using **HACS**